 YouTube - Basics of network bandwidth, latency, and jitter

 The following linked spreadsheet was originally put together by Kevin Kriner for users of JamKazam.
-The audio interfaces on the ‘Confirmed Working’ tab are known to work well with JamKazam and should work equally well with SonoBus:
+The audio interfaces on the ‘Confirmed Working’ tab are reported by user to have worked well with JamKazam and should work equally well with SonoBus:

 List of Audio Interfaces and If/How They Work with JamKazam